 Poverty Research Initiative

-- explore new ways to advance our research/scholarship in alignment with community needs.
+- Explore new ways to advance research/scholarship in alignment with community needs.

 - Gabriel Velez, Assistant Professor, Educational Policy and Foundations Program Coordinator, College of Education

 - Aleksandra Snowden, Associate Professor, Social and Cultural Sciences, College of Arts and Sciences